-- (a) documentary evidence that the goods originated in the Republic within the meaning of the applicable rules of origin;78 - (b) the invoice or other commercial document issued by the producer, supplier, exporter or other competent person in respect of the goods; - (c) the bill of lading, air waybill or other transport document applicable to the goods; - (d) documents evidencing the originating status of the goods to be exported, including, as may be applicable -
+- (a) Documentary evidence that the goods originated in the Republic within the meaning of the applicable rules of origin; - (b) the invoice or other commercial document issued by the producer, supplier, exporter or other competent person in respect of the goods; - (c) the bill of lading, air waybill or other transport document applicable to the goods; - (d) documents evidencing the originating status of the goods to be exported, including, as may be applicable- - accounts or internal bookkeeping records and any other documents providing direct evidence of working or processing of materials carried out by the exporter or producer to obtain those goods;

-78 See section 167(4) of the Customs Duty Act.
+&lt;sup>94 See section 167(4) of the Customs Duty Act.

-- accounts or internal bookkeeping records and any other documents providing direct evidence of working or processing of materials carried out by the exporter or producer to obtain those goods; - (ii) clearance declarations, invoices and other documents proving the originating status of materials used in the production of those goods; - (iii) documents proving the identity of materials used in the production of those goods and containing sufficient particulars to determine their tariff headings; - (iv) documents proving the value of materials used and the value they added to those goods; and - (v) costing records showing the calculation of the ex-works cost as defined in the relevant GSP; - (e) the relevant GSP form obtained from the customs authority in terms of rule 9.19, filled in by the exporter to the extent possible before clearance of the goods; - (f) if the exporter is not the producer of the goods, a declaration of origin by the producer complying with the relevant GSP or, if not required by the GSP, complying with rule 8.7(1) to the extent possible before clearance of the goods; and - (g) if the goods are to be exported to the United States of America and those goods consist of textiles or clothing for which a visa is required in terms of AGOA, the invoice or other commercial document issued by the producer, supplier, exporter or other competent person in connection with those textiles or clothing.
+- (ii) clearance declarations, invoices and other documents proving the originating status of materials used in the production of those goods; - (iii) documents proving the identity of materials used in the production of those goods and containing sufficient particulars to determine their tariff headings; - (iv) documents proving the value of materials used and the value they added to those goods; and - (v) costing records showing the calculation of the ex-works cost as defined in the relevant GSP; - (e) the relevant GSP form obtained from the customs authority in terms of rule9.19, filled in by the exporter to the extent possible before clearance of the goods; - (f) if the exporter is not the producer of the goods, a declaration of origin by the producer complying with the relevant GSP or, if not required by the GSP, complying with rule 8.7(1) to the extent possible before clearance of the goods; and - (g) if the goods are to be exported to the United States of America and those goods consist of goods for which a visa is required in terms of AGOA- - (i) an AGOA visa application, completed on the form published for that purpose on the SARS website in accordance with subrule (7); and - the invoice or other commercial document issued by the producer, supplier, exporter or other competent person in connection with those goods.

-(5) An invoice or commercial document referred to in subrule (4)(g) must comply with any requirements as prescribed or recognised in terms of AGOA.
+(5) An invoice or commercial document referred to in subrule (4)(g)(ii) must comply with any requirements as prescribed or recognised in terms of AGOA.

-(6) (a) Upon being notified of the release of the goods by the customs authority, the exporter must present the following documents at any Customs Office designated by the Commissioner in terms of section 14 of the Control Act for certifying information provided on GSP forms:
+(6) (a) Upon being notified of the release of the goods by the customs authority, the exporter must present the following documents at any Customs